luke-clifton/barbly/README.md

 Each instance of a barbly executable creates only one menu item.
 You specify the period at which to refresh, and the command to generate the menu contents.

-The first line becomes the title of the menu, and subsequent items become the contents of the menu, with possible clickable actions.

-    # Create a clock based on the output of the `date` command.
-Updates every
-    # second.
-    barbly --period 1 date

 ## Sample Scripts

 Some sample scripts that are useful to use with barbly can be found in the